Gautierpicon/GP-Portfolio/README.md

   PUBLIC_BACKEND_URL=http://localhost:8000
 ```

-Go to http://localhost:4321/ to use it
+Go to http://localhost:4321/ to use the website.

-## Feedback

-Feedback are welcome!
-Feel free to open an [issue](https://github.com/Gautierpicon/Portfolio/issues) or a [pull request](https://github.com/Gautierpicon/Portfolio/pulls) on the GitHub repository.